 To maintain the scar, a daily shower with betadine-based soap (called betadine scrub) is sufficient.
 This method effectively cleanses the operated area without irritating the skin.
 It is not necessary to apply an occlusive dressing, as this could cause excessive sweating around the scar, which is not recommended.

-In addition, it is advisable to apply a specific cream to the scar.
+After penile implant surgery, it is also advisable to apply a specific cream to the scar.
 Two main options are generally recommended:

 - A betadine-based cream to help prevent infection and promote healing.